 Parents go to great lengths to protect their children from harm.
 Despite taking every precaution, children sometimes still suffer serious injuries due to the carelessness and recklessness of others.

-The Florida child injury lawyers at Freeman Injury Law are dedicated to representing the rights and interests of young victims in Fort Lauderdale, West Palm Beach, Port St. Lucie, Miami, Margate and Orlando.
+West Palm Beach child injury lawyers at Freeman Injury Law are dedicated to representing the rights and interests of young victims in Florida.
 Our commitment includes fighting to ensure families of severely injured children are financially secure and have the means to cover medical bills, lost wages and more.

 The Centers for Disease Control and Prevention (CDC) reports the most common injuries to children in the U.S. are:

 - Pedestrian Accidents

 - Day Care Accidents/ Injuries

 - Amusement Park Injuries